5150-dota2/ml-server/README.md

 4. Install dependencies: `pip install -r requirements.txt`
 5. Run the server: `python main.py`
 6. The server is now run at `localhost:8080`
-7. Copy `request.lua` into `bots` folder where the dota 2 script files reside as use `request:Send()` to communicate with the webserver
+7. Copy `request.lua` into `bots` folder where the dota 2 script files reside and use `request:Send()` to communicate with the webserver